airyou-code/archiver_schedule/README.md

 optional arguments:
   - -h, --help  show this help message and exit
-  - -a          compress now
+  - -a &ensp compress now
-  - -u          uncompress now
+  - -u &ensp         uncompress now
   - -s          stop cron
   - -d D        Сhange the directory (standart directory == /var/log)
   - -t T        Change the time after which the script will be activated (standart time == 30days)